 Pickled foods have traditionally been consumed in virtually every culture and population on the planet.
-They are part of the traditional Mediterranean, Central European, Asian, Balkan and Latin ethnic gastronomy among others.
+They are part of the traditional Mediterranean, Central European, Asian, Balkan, and Latin ethnic gastronomy among others.

-They are vegetables that can be not fermented if they are simply pressed with salt or left to macerate in a solution with vinegar (umeboshi that contains salt and never with commercial wine vinegars since they demineralize) or also those that are fermented by adding salt.
+They are vegetables that can be not fermented if they are simply pressed with salt or left to macerate in a solution with vinegar (umeboshi that contains salt and never with commercial wine vinegar since they demineralize) or also those that are fermented by adding salt.

 They can be made with vinegar, oil, salt, aromatic herbs, berries, etc. This combination of ingredients, when fermented is a natural way to preserve food by acidification: if it is well done, acetic acid is formed that prevents the development of microorganisms that could alter or break down the product.

 It is already well known that one of the main properties of fermented foods is to restore the balance between the different microorganisms that live in our intestines.

 The pressings are made by grating or finely chopping vegetables such as cabbage, red cabbage, and carrot, mixing them with salt, and kneading-squeezing-squeezing the vegetables well with your hands (a rustic method that I love because it directly confers our ki or vital energy to the food) and then putting them between two deep dishes to which a weight is added on top or with a special vegetable press that you can buy.
 This method of transformation of vegetables which is usually called “short pickles”, yanguates them because the salt and weight (yang) make them release the water (yin) they contain.